 The traditions of indigenous peoples, pastoralist communities and minority groups are in general strongly linked to the areas in which they have long resided.
 Cultural practices and traditional knowledge, linked closely to self-sufficiency and local livelihoods, are reinforced by social institutions such as the family, clan and tribe.
 Conflict related displacement in South Sudan has disrupted this fragile balance, particularly affecting the country’s large pastoralist population, who depend upon their herds for economic sustainability, basic nutrition and social interaction.
 While cattle are the basis of marriage contracts, conflict resolution and wealth generation, insecurity and violence – arising during the decades-long civil war that preceded South Sudan’s independence in 2011 as well as the current conflict – has placed this system under threat.

-As a result, the Food and Agriculture Organization warned already in 2015 that South Sudan’s national herd, amounting to some 11 million cattle, was at significant risk of collapse due to displacement, destruction of traditional grazing lands and migration routes, as well as attendant disease outbreaks.
-Conflict-induced displacement has generated abnormal and overly intensive migrations as communities move their livestock herds in response to emergencies.
+Conflict-induced displacement has also generated abnormal and overly intensive migrations as communities move their livestock herds in response to emergencies.
 The abnormal migration, as well as the inability of veterinary services to reach herds in conflict-affected areas, has taken a serious toll on the health of the animals on which so many minority and indigenous communities depend.
 According to experts, it may take years for the herds to recover once the conflict is finally brought to an end, meaning many of these communities could remain at risk well into the future.

 The Republic of South Sudan is located in the north-east of Africa.
-It is bordered by Sudan to the north, Ethiopia to the east, Kenya to the southeast, Uganda to the south, the Democratic Republic of the Congo to the southwest, and the Central Africa Republic to the west.
+Sudan borders it to the north, Ethiopia to the east, Kenya to the southeast, Uganda to the south, the Democratic Republic of the Congo to the southwest, and the Central Africa Republic to the west.
 The White Nile flows northward through South Sudan from Uganda, creating one of the world’s largest wetlands, the Sudd.
 Much of the environment in the north and east is suitable for semi-nomadic pastoralism and agriculture in some areas, while the southern areas are suitable for settled agriculture.

 Historically, the area that is now South Sudan was dominated by Central Sudanic-speaking peoples.
 The presence of Nilotic peoples may date back to as early as 3000 BCE.
 Nilotic expansion began around the 14th century following the collapse of major Christian Nubian kingdoms in what is now Sudan.
 Over time, Nilotic speakers, such as the Dinka, Shilluk and Nuer came to occupy much of southern Sudan.